ubnetdef/website/content/courses/syssec.md

 ## Homework Assignments
 Homework will generally be assigned each week, and will likely be based on the topics in the [class schedule](#class-schedule).
-Unless otherwise specified, they will be released and submitted at [homework.ubnetdef.org](https://homework.ubnetdef.org/) (the "Homework Engine").
+Unless otherwise specified, they will be released and submitted at [ublearns.buffalo.edu](https://ublearns.buffalo.edu).

 ## Class Schedule